 “ChildFund Pass It Back helps young people to develop the skills they need to keep safe in a rapidly changing environment, and supports global efforts to end all forms of violence against children.”

-HOW DO WE HELP CHILDREN?
+HOW DO WE SUPPORT CHILDREN?

-The ChildFund Pass It Back program uses tag rugby to teach children and young people in Asia a range of valuable life skills, which equips them to overcome challenges, inspire positive social change and ‘pass it back’ to their communities.
+The ChildFund Pass It Back program uses tag rugby to teach children and young people a range of valuable life skills, which equips them to overcome challenges, inspire positive social change and ‘pass it back’ to their communities.

 With a focus on gender inclusion, over half of all players and coaches are female.

 Although ChildFund Pass It Back started in Laos and Vietnam, it has grown and developed across the region and beyond – we aim to expand even further!

 With global recognition as a best practice Sport for Development program, we want more young people enjoying their right to play sport and learn.